Sobaasvini/uber---LLD/README.md

-🚗 Uber LLD (Low-Level Design) in Java
+🚗 Uber LLD in Java

 This is a clean and modular low level design of a simplified Uber like system, built using Java.
 It models core entities like Driver, Rider, and Managers with proper OOP principles and Singleton patterns.